Ashwin Sundar

 You seem like someone heavily influenced by Snow Crash.

-I did not come across this book again for more than ten years, but it always was lurking in the back of my mind.
-What was Snow Crash?
-What does that phrase even mean?
-Serendipitously, I encountered another copy of this book, in its physical form, while on a walk before a blizzard last week.
-A nearby elementary school had closed, and on its property was one of those mini-libraries in a tiny house mounted on a post.
+Serendipitously, I encountered an old paperback while on a golden evening walk prior to a blizzard last week.
+A nearby elementary school had closed, and on its property was one of those mini-libraries in a tiny house mounted on a mailbox post.
 Usually, I walk right past these fixtures, but something compelled me to take a closer look that day.
-I could sense something beckoning from within.
+Something beckoned from within that mailbox.

-Within one chapter, I recognized the writing style.
+One chapter in, and I recognized the writing style.
 It was me.
 Somehow Neal Stephenson and I had come across the same style of writing - heavy with made-up jargon and words, yet somehow perfectly coherent if one suspends judgment and belief.
 That comment from the Starbucks metaverse suddenly rang true - I had inadvertently channeled Neal Stephenson in my extracurricular fiction writing 2.

 At this point of the writing, I am invariably struck by writer’s block.
 I did not plan the subject matter of this blog post well, and have no thesis.
 Frustrated, I plugged in all that I’ve written so far into Claude 3.5 Sonnet, and ask for it’s recommendation.
 It suggests the following: